 Calgary Transit

 Calgary Transit is an easy, cheap way to travel around the city.
 There are many free spots along the train line to park and ride throughout the city (it’s a great way to avoid parking fees downtown).
-There are many bus and train routes to get you from the north to the south of the city.
+Many bus and train routes get you from the north to the south of the city.
 Check out schedule maps and fees.

 Taxis